 Under the California Tort Claims Act, you only have six months to file a claim against a government entity.
 These claims have very specific documentation requirements that you must follow and may vary depending on the city, county, or agency.
 To ensure statutory deadlines are not missed, accident victims are well-advised to speak with a knowledgeable California personal injury lawyer as soon as possible following a bus accident.

 Get a Free Bus Accident Consultation from Samer Habbas & Associates

 It is never too soon to begin protecting your rights after an accident.
-At The Law Offices of Samer Habbas & Associates, we are here to help you.
+At The Law Offices of Samer Habbas & Associates, our San Diego bus accident lawyers are here to help you.
 When you hire us, we will do everything so that you can focus on healing and recovering.
 Our dedicated California bus accident law firm has recovered more than $200 million in verdicts and settlements for victims of serious accidents.
 If you’d like to learn about your legal rights to recover compensation for your California bus accident case, contact us today.
 If we represent you, we will not charge any legal fees unless we recover money for you.
 Your consultation is free and without obligation.